igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 In AVRTools, GPIO pin variables have type GpioPinVariable, which is a class defined in GpioPinMacros.h (recall that this file is automatically included by ArduinoPins.h).
-There are also three macros that you can use to initialize
-GPIO pin variables of type GpioPinVariable.
-The three are: makeGpioVarFromGpioPin(), makeGpioVarFromGpioPinAnalog(), and makeGpioVarFromGpioPinPwm().
-These are used like this:
+There are three macros that you can use to initialize GPIO pin variables of type GpioPinVariable.
+These are: makeGpioVarFromGpioPin(), makeGpioVarFromGpioPinAnalog(), and makeGpioVarFromGpioPinPwm().
+They are used like this:

 ~~~C
     GpioPinVariable  pinA( makeGpioVarFromGpioPin( pPin10 ) );